Skip to main content

 Node configurations

-When creating a Redis cloud database cluster you can select node configuration — number of vCPUs, RAM and disk size.
+When creating a Redis cloud database cluster, you can select the configuration of nodes — number of vCPUs, RAM, and disk size.

-The available node configurations are divided into rulers.
+The available node configurations are divided into ranges.

 When selecting a configuration, consider that about 5 GB of disk space in all configurations is reserved for the operating system, service components, and log storage.
 The rest of the disk space is available for databases.

-Once the cluster has been created, you can change the configuration of the nodes — cluster scale.
+Once the cluster is created, you can change the configuration of nodes — scaling the cluster.

 Configuration lines

-The available node configurations are divided into rulers.
-The selected line of configurations depends on the configurations used processors and disks.
+The available node configurations are divided into ranges.
+The selected line of configurations depends on the processors and disks used.

 In all line configurations, the resource ratio is fixed.

-To see the availability of configurations in the regions, see the availability matrix Managed databases.
+To see the availability of configurations in the regions, see the Cloud Databases availability matrix.

 Standard